Updated: May 4

 You may be wondering why I've included numbers adjacent to the oil names.
 These are rankings of each oil on the comedogenic scale - which is a system of ranking how likely it is that the ingredient will clog pores, on a scale of 0-5.
 0 won’t clog pores at all, 1 has a very low likelihood, 2 is moderately low, 3 is moderate, 4 is fairly high, and 5 is a high likelihood of clogging pores.

-And lastly I go in really quickly with a water-soluble cleanser, just to be thorough.
-The way I see it, the makeup wipe has dusted away the real surface debris, the oil has then gone and cleansed whatever other debris was sitting on my face, but my SKIN underneath all that has not really been treated - so this last step is to really cleanse your actual skin and not just move around all the things sitting on the surface.
+Lastly, I go in really quickly with a water-soluble cleanser, just to be thorough.
+The way I see it, the makeup wipe has dusted away the real surface debris, the oil has then gone and cleansed whatever other debris was sitting on my face, but my SKIN underneath all that has not been treated - so this last step is to really cleanse your actual skin and not just move around all the things sitting on the surface.

 I use the Drunk Elephant Juju Bar religiously - this bar is made up of thermal mud to tone and detox the skin, and bamboo powder for a soft exfoliation.
-The bar is fragrance-free, soap-free, vegan, and formulated with a pH of 6.3 so it is neither overly drying, nor overly stripping of the skins natural protective acidity.
+The bar is fragrance-free, soap-free, vegan, and formulated with a pH of 6.3 so it is neither overly drying, nor overly stripping of the skin's natural protective acidity.
 It is a perfect way to end your day and prep your skin to absorb all the treatments you apply to it afterward, now that it is not only properly cleansed, but also exfoliated away of dead skin cells and open to accept any healing ingredients that follow.
 When people think of exfoliation they think it has to be rough and abrasive but your skin is fragile and doesn't like to be disturbed - a pretty good rule of thumb is that if YOU can feel harsh exfoliation, your SKIN is experiencing it 1000 fold with micro-tears that you cannot even see. but that is all for another post.